Actifio/AGMPowerCLI/UsageExamples.md

 ```
 ### Adding Consistency Group members

 Now we need to add applications to the group.
-We need to know the application IDs
-Learn member APP IDs with with a filter like this:
+Learn potential member application IDs with with a filter like this:
 ```
 $targethost = 1436920
 Get-AGMApplication -filtervalue hostid=$targethost | select id,appname,apptype,managed,@{N="ConsistencyGroupID";E={$_.consistencygroup.id}},@{N="ConsistencyGroupName";E={$_.consistencygroup.appname}} | Format-Table